 Challenges For A New Manual Rider

-The hardest thing for beginners is to be familiar with clutching – gearing – accelerating steps.
+The hardest thing for beginners is to be familiar with clutching – gearing – and accelerating steps.
 If you fail to do so, your motorbike’s engine will be easy to stop working.
 When you are used to them, the feeling of mastering these uncontrollable horses is a delusion.
-Whenever sitting up, you just want to surf.
+Whenever you sit up, you just want to surf.

 Popular Mistakes When Driving A Manual Motorcycle